 A barium enema requires special preparation and it is important to carry out the instructions you are given, otherwise the procedure may not be carried out or give good enough results.
 The bowel must be clean and clear of faeces before the examination.
 Dietary instructions need to be followed, such as having clear fluids, then a prescriptive laxative must be taken and lastly enemas to clear out any remaining faeces.

 During the procedure, you will lie on your side upon an X-ray table.
 A well-lubricated tube is then gently inserted into the rectum.
 Barium and air then fills the colon.
 Air helps to keep a good flow of barium around the colon.
-You will then be asked to move into a number of different positions, to ensure that the barium coats all the surfaces of the bowel, which means achieving a good picture.
-X-rays will then be taken; holding of the breath for a number of seconds and keeping still is required during this.
+You will then be asked to move into a number of different positions, to ensure that the barium coats all the surfaces of the bowel, to get a good picture.
+X-rays will then be taken while you hold your breath and keep still.